amit6031/Business-Statistics-and-Analysis-Capstone-Project/README.md

 # Business-Statistics-and-Analysis-Capstone-Project
-Analysis of “Housing Affordability Data System” of the U.S. Department of Housing and Urban Development.
+Analysis of data of the “Housing Affordability Data System” of the U.S. Department of Housing and Urban Development using Advance Excel Techniques.